logo

 Abstract

 Automated language analysis of speech has been shown to distinguish healthy control (HC) vs chronic schizophrenia (SZ) groups, yet the predictive power on first-episode psychosis patients (FEP) and the generalization to non-English speakers remain unclear.
-This study performed a cross-sectional and longitudinal (18 months) automated language analysis in 133 Spanish-speaking subjects from three groups: HC (n = 49), FEP (n = 40), and chronic SZ (n = 44).
-Using the top ten ranked and decorrelated language features, an automated HC vs SZ classification achieved 85.9% accuracy.
-In the longitudinal analysis, combining demographics, PANSS, and language information, the prediction accuracy of SZ diagnosis in FEP patients reached 77.5%, mainly driven by semantic coherence information.
-The study demonstrates that language features from Spanish-speaking clinical interviews can distinguish HC vs chronic SZ and predict SZ diagnosis in FEP patients.
+We performed a cross-sectional and longitudinal (18 months) automated language analysis in 133 Spanish-speaking subjects from three groups: healthy control or HC (n = 49), FEP (n = 40), and chronic SZ (n = 44).
+Interviews were manually transcribed, and the analysis included 30 language features (4 verbal fluency; 20 verbal productivity; 6 semantic coherence).
+Our cross-sectional analysis showed that using the top ten ranked and decorrelated language features, an automated HC vs SZ classification achieved 85.9% accuracy.
+In our longitudinal analysis, 28 FEP patients were diagnosed with SZ at the end of the study.
+Here, combining demographics, PANSS, and language information, the prediction accuracy reached 77.5% mainly driven by semantic coherence information.
+Overall, we showed that language features from Spanish-speaking clinical interviews can distinguish HC vs chronic SZ, and predict SZ diagnosis in FEP patients.

 Publisher